WaitPreTaskEnd

 Restrictions

-• During operator execution, ensure that this API is called on each core and is called only once on each core.
+• During operator execution, you need to ensure that this API is called on each core and is called only once on each core.

-• If this API is called for a tiling key branch of a subkernel, you need to ensure that this API is called for all tiling keys that may be executed by the current operator.
-Otherwise, the execution will be suspended due to mismatched number of synchronization instructions.
+• If this API is called in a TilingKey branch of a sub-kernel, you need to ensure that this API is called for all TilingKeys that may be run by the current operator.
+Otherwise, the execution may be suspended due to the mismatch of the number of synchronization instructions.

 1